Transformco: New store closures and assets reduction under Transformco

-In December 2021, Transformco announced its plans to sell the Sears headquarters in Hoffman Estates.
-In 2022, the owner of Sears confirmed that the last full-line Sears store in Pennsylvania, in Abington Township, Montgomery County, is closing.
+In 2022, the owner of Sears confirmed that the last full-line Sears store in Pennsylvania, in Abington Township, Montgomery County, was closing.
 On January 21, 2022, the last remaining Searstown in Fort Lauderdale, Florida abruptly closed at the end of the day without any prior announcement or liquidation.

-On August 29, 2022, it was announced that the Sears at Newburgh Mall would be closing in fall of 2022 marking the end of era after 43 years as the last original anchor store in the mall as well as the last Sears department store in New York.
-The closing date for this store was announced 2 days later on August 31, 2022 in a Facebook post with the final day of operation being Sunday, October 16, 2022.
+On August 29, 2022, it was announced that the Sears at Newburgh Mall would be closing in fall of 2022, marking the end of an era after 43 years as the last original anchor store in the mall as well as the last Sears department store in New York.
+The closing date for this store was announced two days later on August 31, 2022, in a Facebook post with the final day of operation being Sunday, October 16, 2022.

-On September 22, 2022, it was announced that Sears would be closing at the Valley Mall in Union Gap, Washington by Sunday, November 20, 2022.
-Once this store closes, the last full line Sears department in Washington will be the store at Westfield Southcenter in Tukwila.

-On September 23, 2022, it was announced that Sears would be closing at Burbank Town Center in Burbank, California, the last original anchor from opening day of 1991.
+On September 22, 2022, it was announced that Sears would be closing at the Valley Mall in Union Gap, Washington, by Sunday, November 20, 2022.
+A day later, it was announced that Sears would be closing at Burbank Town Center in Burbank, California, the last original anchor from opening day of 1991.
 This was also the last store in the Greater Los Angeles Area to be connected to a mall.
 On October 15, 2022, it was announced that the only remaining Kmart store in Puerto Rico at the Plaza Las Americas would be closed by the end of that month.

-On December 12, 2022, it was announced that the last Sears store in the state of Maryland at the Francis Scott Key Mall in Frederick, Maryland would close.
-One day later an article came out saying that the store was to be closed by Sunday, January 15th, 2023.
+The last Sears in Maryland closed its store at the Francis Scott Key Mall on January 15, 2023.
+On March 28, 2023, the Kmart store in Miami, Florida downsized and moved to the garden area of the store.
+The rest of the store will be leased to home decor giant At Home.
+On April 14, 2023, it was announced that the last Sears store in North Carolina would close by the end of May.
+On June 5, 2023, it was announced that the Kmart store located at the Sunshine Mall in St. Croix would close.
+On August 2, 2023, it was announced that the last Kmart store in New Jersey will close September 30, 2023.